lpaschka37/ReadMe_Generator/README.md

 ## Contribution Guidelines

 Contributors are welcome.
 Just remember, this is open source software.
-Consider the people who will read your code, and make it look nice for them.
-It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.
+Consider the people who will read your code, make sure it is formatted properly so this is easy to read for all potential users.

 ## Test Instructions